Sundance 2021: ‘Passing’ is a complex exploration of racial identity

 Thompson is fantastic here, giving a nuanced performance as Irene, the meticulous observer who is seemingly content with her life in Harlem after witnessing the extent to which Clare has had to fold herself to pass as a white woman.
 But, as Clare settles further into Harlem society, Thompson’s body language shifts and her face changes to reveal the underlying jealousy, tension, and fear of how others might view her.
 There’s no doubt that Thompson brings her A-game to a multilayered period piece, playing Irene with incredibly controlled emotion.

 Of course, there’s no one better to play opposite Thompson than Negga, whose rapturous eyes convey a great deal more than her words.
-Negga’s Clare is charismatic and fun by comparison, always up for a dance and whose presence is enigmatic enough that it draws all eyes to her.
+Negga’s portrayal of Clare is charismatic and fun by comparison, always up for a dance with a presence enigmatic enough to draw all eyes to her.
 In the film’s quieter moments, Negga brilliantly showcases Clare’s loneliness, regret, and the isolation she feels as a passing woman, caught between two worlds while understanding how the truth would completely upend her life.
 As both women confront their complicated bi-racial identities in a dominating white world, Thompson and Negga’s searing performances brilliantly balance the characters’ inability to escape the confines of society.
 Their chemistry and the intensity of their interactions can’t be beat.

 The black and white cinematography choice is fitting to the style and setting of Passing, bringing an additional layer of intimacy and elegance to the film.
 Passing tackles racial identity and the different ways in which people pass in life—be it in the way Clare passes as white or how Irene ignores all conversations regarding racial violence with her sons so that she can continue passing things off as being okay.
 Bringing Larsen’s novel to life was always going to be difficult, but Hall showcases her talent for adapting such nuanced material.